seanmorley15/seanmorley15/README.md

 ### Hi there 👋

-🚀 Exciting release coming this summer!
+🚀 Exciting new project releasing this summer!